WHY CLOCALMIC?

 WHAT IS GLOCALMIC’S OBJECTIVE?

 GlocalMIC asks a practical question with direct policy implications: are global cities prepared to protect migrants when different types of crises unfold?
 This matters for urban emergency planning, social services, intergovernmental coordination, and long-term resilience strategies, since strengthening preparedness to protect migrants ultimately strengthens cities’ capacity to protect everyone.
 Against this backdrop, the project understands preparedness as the capacity to reduce harm, adapt to changing conditions, coordinate actors and resources, and transform institutional practices that expand protection.
-Through a comparative and global approach, GlocalMIC is based on the idea that global cities possess administrative capacity and adaptive potential that position them to lead preparedness efforts, while their connections with other cities, civil society, businesses, national governments, international organisations, and migrant communities allow them to influence broader governance processes.

 HOW IS GLOCALMIC DEVELOPED?